 6. Receive and Review Vendor Invoice

-After the services or goods requested have been completed or received, the vendor will then send an invoice.
+After the services or goods requested have been completed or received, the vendor will then send an invoice, which is different than a PO and a goods receipt.
 This invoice goes to the accounts payable team who will need to review it to ensure the information lines up with some of the previous documents generated throughout the procure-to-pay process, namely the PO and the goods receipt.
 This comparison of the three documents—the PO, the goods receipt and the invoice—is known as three-way matching.

 7. Approve Vendor Invoice